hugolargo/other_projects/slides.md

 ------------------

-- 35 unique song titles contain the word „Christmas“: only 2.6 % left
+- 35 unique song titles contain the word „Christmas“: 2.6 % left

-- 99 unique songs charting in December: only 1.5 %
+- 99 unique songs charting in December: 1.5 % left

-- the truth lies in between: only <font color="#1DB954">2.6-1.5%</font> of Spotify's Top 200 are *older*/non-contemporary/non-christmas songs
+- the truth lies in between: only <font color="#1DB954">2.6-1.5%</font> of Spotify's Top 200 are older/non-contemporary/non-christmas songs

 <font color="#1DB954">Let's find out which songs these are and why they suddenly rise in global popularity!</font>